Memorial Art Therapy Workshops

 We receive numerous inquiries for these workshops and with limited space we want to ensure that the maximum number of people have the opportunity to enjoy these workshops.
 If you have attended a number of workshops in recent months, we ask that you wait to reserve space for an upcoming workshop until the Friday before to allow first time attendees the opportunity to sign-up.
 Please pick only one art activity – the monthly project or cremated remains glasswork.
 Thank you for understanding.

-Project: Laminated collage bookmark or cremated remains keepsake.
-Please pick only one project when registering.
+Project: Photo collage bookmark or cremated remains keepsake.

 Space is limited.
 If you have questions, please call 503.234.2061.
 DoveLewis community workshops are FREE.
 Donations are welcome.